The Hiker’s Gift Guide — 90 Best Gifts in 2023

 Quick dry towels

 Prepare your hiker for a dip in an alpine lake this summer!
 These towels are small and packable and dry unbelievably fast.
-One is enough to share between us.
+One large towel is more than enough to share between us.

 Nuun Electrolyte Tablets